sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/8-SQL-Joins/1-Join-and-Natural-Join.md

 SELECT * FROM table_1 NATURAL JOIN table_2; -- no criteria specificed, so same-named column is used as sensibility criteria
 ```

-In case of natural join, you don't need to specify anything except the table, or in the worst case, need to specify the column name (if it's different in both tables) using the `USING` keyword. `ON` is not needed in natural join.
+- In natural join, you don't need to specify anything except the table, or in the worst case, need to specify the column name (if it's different in both tables) using the `USING` keyword. `ON` is not needed in natural join.
+- The result set does not have duplicate columns for matching attributes, as usual join does.
+Makes sense since the join criteria itself is equality of common attributes.

 ## `USING` shorthand
 If you want to join tables with a column that's named the same, you can skip providing the sensibility expression, instead just provide the column name.